 Many variations of the name Ailey have evolved since the time of its initial creation.
 In Gaelic it appeared as Mac Amhalghaidh or Mac Amhlaoibh.
 The former name denotes a son of Auley, while the later denotes a son of Auliffe or a son of Humphrey.
 They claim descent through the Heremon line of Irish kings.

 Early Origins of the Ailey family

-Another 221 words (16 lines of text) covering the years 1787 and 1841 are included under the topic Early Ailey History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Ailey research.
+Another 109 words (8 lines of text) covering the years 1787 and 1841 are included under the topic Early Ailey History in all our PDF Extended History products and printed products wherever possible.

 Ailey Spelling Variations

 The recording of names in Ireland during the Middle Ages was an inconsistent endeavor at best.
 Since the general population did not know how to read or write, they could only specify how their names should be recorded orally.
 Research into the name Ailey revealed spelling variations, including MacAulay, MacAwley, MacAuley, MacAullay, MacAulley, MacAwlay, MacCaulay, MacCawley, MacGawley, Magawley, Cauley, Caulay, McCamley and many more.

 Early Notables of the Ailey family (pre 1700)